Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

 [![Provision Landing Zone](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://ms.portal.azure.com/?feature.customportal=false#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjuazasan%2FEnterprise-Scale%2Ffta%2Ftrey-research-ri-abstracted%2Fdocs%2Freference%2Ftreyresearch%2FarmTemplates%2Fes-add-lz.json/createUIDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2Fjuazasan%2FEnterprise-Scale%2Ffta%2Ftrey-research-ri-abstracted%2Fdocs%2Freference%2Ftreyresearch%2FarmTemplates%2Fportal-es-add-lz.json)

-#### Move existing subscriptions into the landing zone (Online) management group

-1. In Azure portal, navigate to Management Groups
-2. Locate the subscription you want to move, and move it to the landing zone (Online) management group
-3. Assign RBAC permissions for the application team/user(s) who will be deploying resources to the subscription

 #### Create an additional Landing Zone for a new type of workload

 You can create landing zones with a different configuration by using the following ARM template: